roihunter/roi-hunter-easy-woo-commerce-plugin/readme.txt

 == Changelog ==

+= 1.0.2 (2019-03-14) =
+* Fix: Delete all plugin options on deactivation
+* Add a rating notice into settings page footer

 = 1.0.1 (2019-02-02) =
 * Fix: When generating the client_token - use `random_bytes` instead of `openssl_random_pseudo_bytes` on PHP 7+, add fallback for older PHP versions.
 * Fix: Check PHP version and prevent the plugin activation if PHP version is not at least 5.3.